cleanroom-team/cleanroom-rs/crates/cli/initialize_files/arch_README.md

   this packaged as `busybox`
 - `CLRM_WORK_DIR` holds temporary data.
 Make sure you have enough space there

-3. Source `.env` to make sure the environment variables are set in your shell
+3. Source `.envrc` to make sure the environment variables are set in your shell

 4. Check the pacman.conf defined in `commands/hook_write_pacman_conf.toml` and
    change the package mirror servers defined in there.
 The default should just